guzmanwolfrank/QuantTrading/README.md

 #  Quant Trading
 A collection of algorithmic backtests and trading tools written in python.

+N.B.:  All backtests are simple and simply looking for return criteria to be fulfilled.
+Complex orders, size parlays, and defined stops are calculated in algorithm for deployment.
+All backtests so far are using Open as the Entry and Close as the exit as long as the signal is triggered or present.
+Add slippage and look at the average open range in order to simulate entering a market order at the open after the signal is present.
+By analyzing the range of the first 2 minutes of trading, one can estimate the slippage on entry price off this system.
+**Work in progress

 #### [Algorithmic Backtests](https://github.com/guzmanwolfrank/QuantTrading/tree/main/Algorithmic%20Backtests): This folder contains algorithmic backtest programs and projects.